The Long Winter (novel): History, geography, and current science

 Wilder's book runs from fall 1880 to spring 1881, a season of such frequent blizzards that it went down in history as "The Snow Winter".
 Accurate details in the novel include the names of the townspeople (with only minor exceptions), the blizzards' severity and the deep cold, the Chicago and North Western Railway stopping trains until the spring thaw after the snow made the tracks impassable, the near-starvation of the townspeople, and the courage of Almanzo Wilder and Cap Garland, who ventured out on the open prairie in search of a cache of wheat that no one was even sure existed.

 The fictionalized material includes the "Indian warning" in an early chapter and the duration and frequency of blizzards.
 While historical records indicate a larger than usual number of blizzards that winter, Wilder's description of storms lasting on average three days each, with only two to two-and-a-half days' separation, from late October until early April, would imply about 35 separate blizzards during that time frame, which may be dramatic license.
 Local oral history and research by Wilder's biographers also indicate that Almanzo and Cap traveled about 12 miles south of De Smet to find the wheat, not 20 as she states in the novel.
 Almanzo is portrayed as being roughly six years older than Wilder, when he was in fact ten years older.
 Aside from these minor variations, however, it is an accurate portrayal of that legendary winter in Dakota Territory.

+A 2020 scientific paper analyzed aspects of the winter using the accumulated winter season severity index (AWSSI) model.